gcla/termshark/docs/UserGuide.md

 ### Config File

-Termshark reads options from a TOML configuration file saved in `$XDG_CONFIG_HOME/termshark/termshark.toml` (e.g. `~/.config/termshark/termshark.toml` on Linux).
+Termshark reads options from a TOML configuration file saved in `$XDG_CONFIG_HOME/termshark/termshark.toml` (e.g. `~/.config/termshark/termshark.toml` on Linux) if you are using the default profile.
+If you are using a profile called "work", the settings are saved in `$XDG_CONFIG_HOME/termshark/profiles/work/termshark.toml`.
 All options are saved under the `[main]` section.
 The available options are:

 - `always-keep-pcap` (bool) - if true, and if termshark is run on a live packet source (`-i`), when termshark is asked to exit, it will not prompt the user to choose whether to keep or delete the capture.
 - `auto-scroll` (bool) - if true, termshark will automatically scroll down when packets are read in a live-capture mode (e.g. `-i eth0`)